Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 Another thing to keep in mind when deciding whether to use SSM or MMS messages is that while most people have a smartphone, not everyone does, and your users without one can not recieve MMS messages.

+MMS messages do have some advantages for companies, though.
+Because MMS messages can include videos and pictures, they often have higher engagement rates.

 ### Do iMessage and WhatsApp Use SMS?

 ![Whatsapp icon](/content/blog/the-coders-guide-to-sms/whatsapp-892926_640.jpg)